nhtsai/Project-Euler-Solutions/README.md

 # Project Euler in Java
+### by Nathan Tsai

-Learning Git and solving Project Euler problems along the way!
+Learning 'Git' and solving
+[Project Euler problems](https://projecteuler.net/archives) in 'Java' along the way!